Kohl’s (NYSE:KSS) Updates FY 2021 Earnings Guidance

 Kohl’s (NYSE:KSS) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $3.800-4.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.150.
 The company issued revenue guidance of -.

-Several brokerages recently commented on KSS.
-Deutsche Bank Aktiengesellschaft increased their price target on Kohl’s from $65.00 to $67.00 and gave the company a buy rating in a research report on Friday, May 21st.
-UBS Group increased their price target on Kohl’s from $50.00 to $54.00 and gave the company a neutral rating in a research report on Friday, March 5th.
-Telsey Advisory Group raised their price objective on Kohl’s from $54.00 to $60.00 and gave the company a market perform rating in a research report on Tuesday, February 23rd.
-Jefferies Financial Group raised their price objective on Kohl’s from $66.00 to $71.00 and gave the company a buy rating in a research report on Thursday, March 18th.
-Finally, Citigroup raised their price objective on Kohl’s from $56.00 to $67.00 in a research report on Wednesday, March 3rd.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $53.76.
+Several research firms have recently weighed in on KSS.
+Credit Suisse Group increased their price objective on shares of Kohl’s from $30.00 to $58.00 and gave the stock a neutral rating in a research report on Wednesday, March 3rd.
+Zacks Investment Research upgraded shares of Kohl’s from a hold rating to a strong-buy rating and set a $74.00 price objective for the company in a research report on Tuesday, May 4th.
+Cowen raised their price target on shares of Kohl’s from $65.00 to $67.00 and gave the stock an outperform rating in a report on Wednesday, March 3rd.
+Telsey Advisory Group raised their price target on shares of Kohl’s from $54.00 to $60.00 and gave the stock a market perform rating in a report on Tuesday, February 23rd.
+Finally, Jefferies Financial Group raised their price target on shares of Kohl’s from $66.00 to $71.00 and gave the stock a buy rating in a report on Thursday, March 18th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating, nine have issued a buy rating and one has given a strong buy rating to the stock.
+The stock currently has a consensus rating of Buy and an average price target of $53.76.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 23rd.
-Shareholders of record on Wednesday, June 9th will be paid a dividend of $0.25 per share.
-The ex-dividend date is Tuesday, June 8th.
-This represents a $1.00 dividend on an annualized basis and a yield of 1.82%.
-Kohl’s’s dividend payout ratio (DPR) is presently -82.64%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 23rd.
+Investors of record on Wednesday, June 9th will be given a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 1.82%.
+The ex-dividend date of this dividend is Tuesday, June 8th.
+Kohl’s’s payout ratio is currently -82.64%.

 Kohl's Corporation operates as a retail company in the United States.
 It offers branded apparel, footwear, accessories, beauty, and home products through its stores and website.
 The company provides its products primarily under the brand names of Apt.
 9, Croft & Barrow, Jumping Beans, SO, and Sonoma Goods for Life, as well as Food Network, LC Lauren Conrad, and Simply Vera Vera Wang.